cubee-cb/linux-vr-compat/README.md

     - Desktop window complains that the wrong OpenXR runtime is being used, but ignore that and it seems to work fine.
 - VAIL
     - Shockingly works, despite the recent addition of Denuvo anti-cheat in patch 1.2.4 on 3 October 2024.
     - Default bindings have fire on trigger touch rather than pull.
-I haven't yet figured out how to obtain a `bindings_oculus_touch.json` action manifest from VAIL to fix that for myself.
-        - Maybe getting the binding files from the local workshop folder for SteamVR would get me a working action manifest.
-But then where does the override folder go for Unreal games?
+        - I've managed to obtain a bindings file from the `steamapps/workshop/` folder for SteamVR on another device, but I can't seem to get OpenComposite to pick it up. ([LVRA Wiki](https://lvra.gitlab.io/docs/fossvr/opencomposite/))
+        - I might try [XRBinder](https://lvra.gitlab.io/docs/fossvr/xrbinder/) in the future to see if that has any more success.
     - Menus are very flickery some of the time.
     - Large stutters while loading maps, though likely due to running on a hard drive.
 - Resonite (Proton, [see here](https://lvra.gitlab.io/docs/resonite/))